 Losing money is the Number 1 rule NOT to make in business.

-2 – Punishes Loyal Customers – There is a risk that new users would get a discount and the loyal customers that have been supporting you pay a higher price.
+2 – Punishes Loyal Customers – There is a risk that new users would get a discount, and the loyal customers who have been supporting you would pay a higher price.

 It just seems wrong, and maybe a small discount wouldn’t be bad, but a large one is almost like a slap in the face for repeat customers.

-It would be nice if you could customize the discounts such as everyone getting the same discount, but the longer someone has been a customer the bigger discount they would get.
-This way it would encourage someone to keep doing business with you.
+It would be nice if you could customize the discounts, such as everyone getting the same discount, but the longer someone has been a customer, the bigger the discount they would get.
+This way, it would encourage someone to keep doing business with you.

 This just seems better to me!

-It makes sense since they first wen’t to a website to look for bargains, and they choose your business ONLY due to the bargain.
+It makes sense since they first went to a website to look for bargains, and they chose your business ONLY due to the bargain.

-There is also a risk that bargain hunters complain more.
+There is also a risk that bargain hunters will complain more.

-4 – Concerns Over Returning Visits – The argument for using this coupon website is that by offering a one-time discount you have a chance to pick up a loyal customer that will pay you into the future (at full price).
+4 – Concerns Over Returning Visits – The argument for using this coupon website is that by offering a one-time discount, you have a chance to pick up a loyal customer who will pay you in the future (at full price).

 People who scan Groupon emails every day are probably looking for savings, not the “best” product or service.